spfncer/spfncer/README.md

 ---

-## 🌱 I’m currently learning
-+ React for responsive web development
-+ Principles of programming lanaguages and how to write a recursive-decent compiler
-+ Relational algebra & SQL
-+ Principles of computer organization
-+ TypeScript for improving the web projects I work on

 ## 🔭 I’m currently working on
 + [**CASMM**](https://github.com/CEN3031Team10f/Emerald-Project02-10f): A cloud-based programming interface designed for elementary students, developed by the University of Florida and Texas A&M University with support from the National Science Foundation.
 + [**My Personal Website**](https://fasulo.one): To showcase the software and tools I've worked on